top of page

 5. Lighting

-Good lighting is essential for a functional and stylish kitchen.
-Expect to spend $1,500-$6,000 on lighting, including decorative fixtures, recessed lights, and under-cabinet lighting.
+Good lighting is essential in a functional and stylish kitchen.
+Expect to spend $1,500–$6,000 on various lighting types, including decorative fixtures, recessed lights, and under-cabinet lighting.

 6. Plumbing and Electrical Work

 Updating plumbing and electrical systems typically costs $2,000 to $5,000.
-If your kitchen layout is being reconfigured, expect higher costs for moving pipes and outlets.
+If your kitchen layout is being reconfigured, expect higher costs for relocating pipes and outlets.

-Interior Designer’s Role: We coordinate with contractors and tradespeople to ensure your design vision is implemented effectively, avoiding costly mistakes.
+Interior Designer’s Role: We coordinate with contractors to ensure your design vision is realized without costly mistakes.

 7. Labor Costs

-Labor costs in Utah range from $50 to $150 per hour, depending on the contractor’s expertise and the scope of work.
-Overall, labor can account for 20–30% of your remodeling budget.
-Hiring a reputable contractor with local experience is crucial to ensure quality results.
+Labor costs in Utah range from $50 to $150 per hour, depending on contractor expertise and job scope.
+Labor can account for 20–30% of your remodeling budget.
+Hiring a reputable contractor with local experience is crucial for quality results.

 Hidden Costs to Consider

-When budgeting for your remodel, don’t forget about the following potential expenses:
+When budgeting for your remodel, don't forget potential expenses such as:

 • Permits: $500–$1,500, depending on your location and project scope.